 - We sold a TV and with a stand for $100.
 Who needs more than one television anyway.
 It was untouched for months.

 - Gave away about 3 bags of clothing to our local charity.
 If we did not wear a certain article of clothing in the past three months, there probably is someone else who needs it more than us.

-- Sold an extra pair of skis for $80.
+- Finally sold an extra pair of skis for $80.

-- Sold an old iPod we never used anymore for $100.
+- After staying unused for years, we sold an old iPod for $100.